kevinwlu/iot/lesson6/README.md

 [The Particle on Raspberry Pi project has been discontinued](https://docs.particle.io/raspberry-pi/)

+* Error claiming Raspberry Pi 4B to the Particle account

 ### Sign up and log in Particle at https://www.particle.io

 ### Install the Particle-Agent on Raspberry Pi, log in the Particle account, and claim Raspberry Pi to the Particle account